loqusion/typix/docs/api/derivations/common/typst-packages.md

 from the registry, using the "fake hash method".
 See [Updating source hashes][fetchers-hash] for how to do this.

-Sometimes, you might encounter an error that looks like this:
+Sometimes, you might encounter a Typst compilation error that looks like this:

 ```text
 > help: error occurred while importing this module